clubrescue/clubrescue-wp/readme.txt

 == Changelog ==

+= 0.0.7 =
+* Added internationalization and Dutch localization (nl-NL).
+* We now accept new localizations by providing us the required po(/mo) files based on our provided POT.

+= 0.0.6 =
+* Added automatic updates as introduced by WordPress 5.5.

 = 0.0.5 =
 * Added a function that allows My Club.Rescue to authenticate against O365 directly.
 * Authentication against WordPress will be depreciated in future C.R releases.